 Simon Bull grew up in Surrey, moving to Bournemouth in 1998.
 He set up and ran an arts charity for fourteen years working with disadvantaged members of the community; prior to that he worked in finance for many years.
-Simon is married with two young children and two adult step children and has lived in the ward for over ten years.
-He is a humanist celebrant, conducting non-religious and humanist wedding, funeral and naming ceremonies across Dorset and Hampshire.
+Currently Simon runs a local charity and Community Land Trust.
+Simon is married with two young children and two adult step children; he has lived in the ward for fourteen years.
+He is a humanist celebrant, conducting non-religious/humanist wedding, funeral and naming ceremonies across Dorset and Hampshire.

-Simon holds regular pop-up street surgeries in his ward of Winton East, on the first Saturday of every month from 10.00 - 11.30am in Winton Library.
+Simon holds regular surgeries in his ward of Winton East, on the first Saturday of every month from 10.00 - 11.30am in Winton Library.
 These are opportunities for Winton residents to talk to him about any concerns they have, and for him to explain the Green Party's policies and how these can help them.

 Simon also writes an occasional column which is published in the on-line news service Dorset Eye.
 Below are links to his articles and other news items: